slsa-framework/slsa/docs/spec/draft/source-requirements.md

 The revision process MUST:

 -   Provide an accurate description of the currently proprosed change, or instructions to recreate it.
--   Provide the ability to review a change before it is accepted.
 -   Provide the ability to require pre-approval from specific actors before a change proposal is accepted.
 -   Record all actors that contributed to the process, see [Source Roles](#source-roles).
 -   Record timestamps of critical activities including process start, process completion, reception of change proposals by the SCP, and reviews.
--   Record the specific state of the process when each approval was granted.
-This is most relevant when the proposal content is allowed to change after aprovals have been granted.

 ### Level 2: TODO, but maybe: Generates Source Provenance Attestations